-It’s time to come up with a capstone and I think I found something that I can be really excited about.
-I’m going to develop a community called Etiquette Creative, a group of awesome women who are doing cool things with technology and art.
+Final countdown: We’ve been working on developing our capstone projects.
+I’m going to develop a community called Etiquette, a group of intelligent women who are doing cool things with technology and art.
 We’re going to teach young girls how to do these awesome things.
+I’m thinking about using the lilypad arduino in some way.

 I’ve been doing a lot of work on the FashioningCircuits.com blog for this independent study I’m in with Kim Knight at UTD.
 I even created the new top banner logo design y’all.
 We’re learning a lot about the history of fashion, feminism and technology while we try to relate it all back to new media.